-Example 1: A marriage brokerage service contract stipulated that the other person to be introduced shall be a resident of Seoul but the consumer was provided with a profile whose residence was not in Seoul.
+- Example 1: A marriage brokerage service contract stipulated that the other person to be introduced shall be a resident of Seoul but the consumer was provided with a profile whose residence was not in Seoul.
 The consumer gave notice of termination for breach of contract, but the agency claimed that only 85% of the subscription fee could be refunded because they provided a profile of the other person.
-It was concluded that the termination was due to reasons attributable to the agency according to the Korea Consumer Agency's relief procedures and Consumer Dispute Resolution Standards, and the agency must refund the full subscription fee as well as pay damages of 15% of the subscription fee.

-Example 2: A consumer found a defect around six months after the completion of his apartment renovation and made a repair request but the business rejected such request saying that the warranty period has lapsed.
+It was concluded that the termination was due to reasons attributable to the agency according to the Korea Consumer Agency's relief procedures and Consumer Dispute Resolution Standards, and the agency must refund the full subscription fee. - Example 2: A consumer found a defect around six months after the completion of his apartment renovation and made a repair request, but the business rejected such request saying that the warranty period lapsed.
 This matter was resolved through the relief procedure of the Korea Consumer Agency.
 It was concluded that stipulating the warranty period for interior construction works as less than one year is unfairly disadvantageous to the consumer under the Framework Act on the Construction Industry and the TCA and is thus unenforceable, and the business must repair the defect.